 Except that I happened to notice La Catedral was on the way home, and this is a must-see for anyone who hasn’t already visited.
 Which included Tina.

 The venue is amazing, but bizarrely it is way more popular with tourists who come to have dinner and watch the dancers than it is with actual dancers.
-Last time Steph and I went, it was us and one other couple.
+Last time I went, there were three of us there to dance.
 This time it wasn’t even that initially.

 For a time, Tina and I had the floor to ourselves.
 It felt like a performance, but I had reassured her that most of the visitors knew nothing about tango, so wouldn’t be silently judging our technique, but merely wondering why it didn’t look like Strictly.
 There will be a video clip at some point.